Skip to content

 Status Distribution Chart

-Based on the selected time range, the system will automatically divide into multiple time points and display the number of different log statuses in the form of a stacked bar chart, helping to efficiently perform statistical analysis.
-When filtering logs, the bar chart will synchronously display the filtered results in real-time.
+Based on the selected time range, the system automatically divides into multiple time points and displays the quantity of different log statuses in the form of stacked bar charts, assisting with efficient statistical analysis.
+When filtering logs, the bar chart will synchronize and display the filtered results in real-time.

-• You can hover over the chart to export it, eventually exporting to dashboards, notes, or copying it to the clipboard;
+• You can hover over and export the chart, eventually exporting it to dashboards, notes, or copying it to the clipboard;

 Log Index

-By setting up Multiple Log Indices, logs that meet certain conditions can be stored in different indices, and an appropriate data storage strategy can be chosen for each index, effectively saving log data storage costs.
+By setting up Multiple Log Indices, logs that meet the conditions are stored in different indices, and appropriate data storage strategies are selected for each index, effectively saving log data storage costs.

-After setup, you can easily switch between different indices in the explorer to view corresponding log content.
+After setup, you can easily switch between different indices in the viewer to view corresponding log contents.

 Search and Filtering

-In the search bar of the log explorer, various search and filter methods are supported.
+In the search bar of the log explorer, various search and filtering methods are supported.

-After entering search or filter conditions, you can preview the query effects.
-You can also copy these conditions for direct use in charts or query tools.
+After entering search or filter conditions, you can preview the effect and copy the condition for use in charts or query tools.

-By clicking the toggle button on the right side of the search box, enter the manual input query mode for DQL.
+Click the toggle button on the right side of the search box to enter manual input query mode.

 JSON Field Return